Alterations and Additions Architects | Sydney

 Some of the most rewarding renovation projects are also the most constrained.

-We regularly work with homes on sloping sites, bushfire-prone land and established suburban lots where planning, access and existing conditions all shape what is achievable.
-These factors do not prevent good design, but they do need to be understood from the outset.
+We regularly work with homes on sloping sites, bushfire-prone land, and established suburban lots where planning, access, and existing conditions all shape what is achievable.
+These factors do not prevent good design, but they do need to be understood early.

 Our approach